 - drop in sperm production

 - erectile dysfunction (ED)

-Estrogen, primarily thought of as a female hormone, ensures that the male body functions properly.
-There are three types of estrogen: estriol, estrone, and estradiol.
-Estradiol is the primary type of estrogen active in men.
-It plays a vital role in keeping men’s joints and brains healthy.
+Estradiol is the primary type of estrogen that is active in males.
+It plays a vital role in keeping their joints and brains healthy.
 It also allows sperm to develop properly.

 - cardiovascular issues